Healthdirect Free Australian health advice you can count on.

 Talk to your doctor before starting any new exercise activity to make sure it is right for you.

 Smoking, or having a history of smoking, increases your risk of broken bones.
-If you currently smoke, the best thing you can do for your bones and overall health is to stop smoking as soon as you can.
+If you currently smoke, the best thing you can do is to stop smoking as soon as you can.

-There are many programs and tools that can help you quit smoking, and support is available.
+There are many programs that can help you quit smoking or vaping.
+Support is available.
 Speak with your doctor or pharmacist for advice.

 Avoid drinking to excess

-Drinking more than 10 alcoholic drinks in a week or drinking every day has been proven to significantly increase your risk of fracturing or breaking a bone.
+Drinking more than 10 alcoholic drinks a week or drinking every day increases your chance of fracturing or breaking a bone.

-By not drinking alcohol to excess, you can help keep your bones strong as well as reduce your risk of falling over or getting injured due to the influence of alcohol.
+By drinking safely you can help keep your bones strong.
+You will also lower your chance of getting injured due to the effects of alcohol.

 When should I see my doctor?

-Many Australians spend a large part of the day indoors, and many are covered up when outdoors.
-If this sounds like you, ask your doctor if you need a bone health check.
-Your doctor may ask you about your symptoms and your medical history, and might ask you to take a bone mineral density test to check the strength and density of your bones.
+Your doctor will ask you about your symptoms and your medical history.
+They might ask you to take a bone density scan to check the strength and density of your bones.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.